Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ## pushClipRectRender() {: #infinity.ui.pushClipRectRender_function .doc-function}

 Sets a specific clipping rectangle for the rendering area, affecting all rendered items within the current scope, based on the coordinates and intersection options provided.
+Often used in conjunction with [`popClipRectRender()`](#infinity.ui.popClipRectRender_function).

 Signature:
 ```